Staff-Alerts/project/README.md

 ## Benefits

-* Provides a better service for users with lower overheads for future transition to Internal Digital Services
+* Provides a better service for users with lower overheads
+* Provide a seamless transition to Internal Digital Services for future management
 * We can better meet the user needs we have seen and have had through feedback
 * Substantially reduces the maintenance overhead from the Extremal Digital Services team
-* Lower cost (current contract ~ around £40k)
+* Lower cost (current contract ~ around £40k - does not include staff time and overheads)
 * Ability to re-use components from XWS (NeXt Warning System) development
 * Ability to open source our work for re-use by Defra or others without restriction